top of page

 KKT-3 / Bendmaster FR

-From 1989 Samick introduced a TRS 101-style double locking tremolo by Jin Ah but with one straight knife edge (like a Gotoh Floyd.)
+From 1989 Samick introduced a TRS 101-style double locking tremolo by Jin Ah but with one straight knife edge.
 This replaced the Bendmaster Deluxe.
 It was designated "KKT-3" by Samick.
 For Westone it was designated "Bendmaster FR."
+For Aria it was designated "ART-10."
 The KKT-3 was stamped "Licensed Under Floyd Rose Patents" on the upper base plate in "Courier New" caps-and-lower-case font.
-It is also recognizable for its slightly conical shaped fine tuners.
+It is also recognizable for its conical shaped fine tuners.
+Cort and World Musical Instrument Co also built guitars with this tremolo.

 Samick also built the Gibson Kramers that were produced from 1998 until 2008 and were distributed by online retailer Music Yo in the United States.
-The Floyd Rose tremolos used on these look like a Schaller but they have faux knife edge "inserts" and no inscriptions anywhere.
-They are unbranded.
-Some (not all) of the Music Yo Kramers are highly regarded and were built with decent specs.
+The Floyd Rose tremolos used on these are Kramer-branded Floyd Rose II clones but they have faux knife edge "inserts" and no inscriptions anywhere.
+Coinicidentally, the Jackson JT500 used on the Jackson Performer Series of the same era is identical.
 Samick used Jin Ah hardware but these are not Jin Ah KKTs.
 What are they?

 Ibanez

-Ibanez began building their guitars with tremolo systems provided by OEM producers Gotoh and Takeuchi in the 1980s.
-Ibanez began to design and produce their own proprietary tremolo systems alongside of and eventually instead of the Gotoh and Takeuchi units.
+Ibanez began building their guitars with tremolo systems initially provided by OEM producers Gotoh and Takeuchi in the 1980s and then further developed them inhouse, using factories in Korea and China.

-For details on OEM production by Gotoh and Takeuchi for brands other than Ibanez, refer to this link: Floyd Rose Tremolos for Lefties: OEM Producers.
+For details on OEM production by Gotoh and Takeuchi for other brands, and for OEM units made by Takeuchi for Ibanez please see Part 2: Floyd Rose Tremolos for Lefties: OEM Producers.

 Ibanez Edge Tremolo

 Ibanez's first proprietary tremolo was the "Ibanez Edge Tremolo" made by Gotoh in 1986.
-The Edge Tremolo is very similar to the Original FRT-100 and is a straight replacement.
+The Edge Tremolo is very similar to the 100-Series Original Floyd Rose and is a straight replacement.
+It was non-recessed for the first year and fully recessed from 1987.
 It was stamped "Licensed Under Floyd Rose Patents" on the top of the tail.
 The block was stamped with "Ibanez EDGE" and "Japan" in smaller letters on a second line.

-Some B.C Rich guitars made in 1987 also received the original Gotoh Edge tremolo.
+Some B.C Rich guitars made in 1986 and 1987 also received the original Gotoh Edge tremolo, including the 1986 left handed Warlock.

 Lo-Pro Edge